swaxi/GEOL-QMAPS/README.md

       - Harmonised button and tooltip styling.

       **Functional Changes**
-       Removed the **Stereographic Projection Settings** tool from the Data Management tab, as stereonet projection control is now handled directly by the latest version of the **qgis-stereonet** plugin through its embedded control button.
+       Removed the **Stereographic Projection Settings** tool from the Data Management tab, as stereonet projection control is now handled directly by the latest version of the **Stereoplot** plugin through its embedded control button.

       **Documentation**
-     - Updated user documentation and workflow descriptions to reflect the revised stereonet workflow.
+     - Updated user documentation and workflow descriptions to reflect the revised stereoplot workflow.

 Full changelog: <a href="https://github.com/swaxi/GEOL-QMAPS/blob/main/metadata.txt">Metadata</a>